-Once the investigator(s) have made a determination regarding responsibility, the full investigation report, including this finding, will be reviewed by the assistant vice president of student affairs/ dean of students or designee to ensure that procedural protocol was followed.
-The assistant vice president of student affairs/dean of students or designee will either confirm that protocol was followed and the incident was fully investigated, or will ask the investigator(s) to further examine section(s) of the investigation report or seek additional information.
-The assistant vice president of student affairs/dean of students will make that determination within 10 calendar days of receiving the investigation report.
-Refer to the Title IX Policy at: titleix.tcnj.edu for additional information about resolution methods.
+Once the investigator(s) have made a determination regarding responsibility, the full investigation report, including this finding, will be reviewed by the AVP to ensure that procedural protocol was followed.
+The AVP will either confirm that protocol was followed and the incident was fully investigated, or will ask the investigator(s) to further examine section(s) of the investigation report or seek additional information.
+The AVP will make that determination within 10 calendar days of receiving the investigation report.